bitfocus/companion-module-obs-studio/companion/HELP.md

 **Recording & Streaming & Outputs**

 - Streaming Active
-- Recording Status (If recording is active or paused, change the style of the button)
+- Streaming Reconnecting
+- Recording Active
+- Recording Paused
 - Output Active
 - Replay Buffer Active
+- Stream Congestion Above (Active while congestion is above a chosen threshold, 0-100)
-- Stream Congestion
+- Stream Congestion Level (Value, the current congestion from 0 to 100, for use with a gauge)

 **Switching & Transitions**

+- Scene in Program
-- Scene in Preview / Program (Program and Preview, Program Only, or Preview Only)
+- Scene in Preview
 - Previous Scene Active
 - Transition in Progress
 - Current Transition Type